kanishkbh/fluidchen_2021_group_h/README.md

 ### Time stepping

 Time stepping in the `.dat` files is given by `dt` and `tau`. **If `tau` is postive, adapatative time stepping (with `tau` as safety factor) is used and `dt` is discarded.
 Otherwise, fixed time stepping is used with step size `dt`.**

+### Defining Geometry File

+As prescribed, we use a pgm file to define the geometry of the domain that we simulate.
+Use the following as a reference should you choose to define your geometry for the simulation domain.

+FLUID           - 0
+INFLOW          - 1
+OUTFLOW         - 2
+FIXED WALL      - 3
+INSULATED WALL  - 4
+COLD WALL       - 5
+HEATED WALL     - 6
+FIXEDWALL OTHER - 7
+MOVING WALL     - 8